farzin-rb70/E4G_Project_0/README.md

 - Use ports for sheet inputs and outputs.
 - Ensure that ports have the correct flow.
 - Include PCB rules in the schematic.

+## Commit Message Guidelines

+We follow the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) specification for our project's commit messages.
+This helps maintain a standardized format for commit messages, making it easier to understand the purpose and context of each change in our project.